zuavra/nginx-ip-whitelister/README.md

 * `x-nipw-geoip-deny`: Define one or more two-letter ISO-3166-1 country codes to deny.
 An IP that matches any of these countries will be rejected.
 Private IPs always pass this check.
 These headers will be ignored if any `-geoip-allow` header is defined.
 * `x-nipw-totp`: Define one or more TOTP secrets.
 If any `-totp` header is defined, the visitor will have to append a valid TOTP code matching one of the secrets to the URL key, separated by a colon: `/?ACCESS-KEY:TOTP-CODE`.
 If none of the secrets have been matched the request will be rejected.

 > Please understand that GeoIP matching is far from perfect.
-This project uses the [geoip-country](https://github.com/sapics/geoip-country) NPM module, which uses (outdated!) data from MaxMind.
-Please read that module's page to see how you can update the geo data if you own a MaxMind license.
+This project uses a "lite" GeoIP database which is not super-accurate, but even exhaustive databases can make mistakes.
+Accept the fact that occasionally you will end up blocking (or allowing) an IP that shouldn't be.

 ## 7. Validation logic